 Family or loved ones may choose to receive notifications of Alerts and Events.

 Monitoring Made Easy

-- Still in bed or chair
+- Stuck in bed or favorite chair

-- Period of inactivity
+- Period of no activity - fall detection

-- Door is left open
+- Door left open

 lives at home and has been utilizing 24hour in-home care.
 The expense of this around the clock care was becoming too costly.
 By coordinating remote monitoring with daily hands-on care, SensorSAFE was able to save Mrs. R over $6500 per month - ensuring that she could remain safely in her home!